Updated: April 1, 2022

 The real question is not about overdose—but about an effective CBD dose.
 How much CBD do you need to take to achieve the outcome you desire?
 What is the best CBD dosage?
 CBD taken orally is subject to digestion.
 Does it matter if CBD is taken with or without food?
 Some CBD preparations are better absorbed with a high fat meal.
 Is there anything else in the CBD that might affect how it works or how CBD makes you feel?
 Researchers are still looking for the answers to these questions and more.

 Follow the instructions on the label of the CBD product.
 CBD has no intoxicating effects, so there is no reason to take more than indicated.9 If you are taking the product on the advice of a healthcare provider, follow those orders.
-If you are concerned about the side effects of other medications taken with CBD, make sure to contact your pharmacist for a drug interaction evaluation.
+If you are concerned about the safety and side effects of other medications taken with CBD, make sure to contact your pharmacist for a drug interaction evaluation.

 We recommend to most CBD first timers to start with a daily dose of 25mg of CBD per day.
 Our products are designed to easily measure 25mg per serving, with a graduated glass dropper that has four equal parts with coinciding lines.
 With the addition of our 1,500 mg CBD oils, Cornbread Hemp customers can now enjoy a 50mg CBD serving size per dropper of CBD oil, or four equal parts at 12.5mg of CBD.